 OCBC Frank Card v.
 Citi SMRT Card

 Young professionals with a modest budget can benefit from Citi SMRT Card’s EZ-Link functionality and rebates on everyday spend.
 Cardholders earn 5% cashback on fast food, groceries, and cinemas, 3% for online spend, and 2% on health & beauty and Auto Top-Ups.
-The S$300 minimum is low, but the earnings cap is just S$50/month.
+While there's no minimum spend requirement, the earnings cap is just S$50/month.
 In addition, rewards are very limited for entertainment,so OCBC Frank Card may be better for social consumers with high entertainment spend.

 OCBC Frank Card v.
 HSBC Revolution Card